 Police The military and police (even sometimes the tourist police) have a reputation for corruption.
 While a foreigner may experience petty harassment (usually to procure payment of a bribe), most police officers are courteous to tourists or just leave them alone.

-Touts Perhaps the most pernicious things travelers face are the persistent touts that gather at bus stations, train stations, airports and other tourist spots to offer everything from discounted hotel rooms to local tours.
+Touts Perhaps the most pernicious things travelers face are the persistent touts that gather at bus terminals, train stations, airports and other tourist spots to offer everything from discounted hotel rooms to local tours.
 Many touts – among them, many taxi drivers – will say just about anything to steer you to places they represent.
 They will tell you the establishment you’ve chosen is a notorious drug den, it’s closed down or is overbooked.
 Do not believe everything you hear.
 If you have doubts about a place you’ve decided to stay at, ask to see a room before paying up.

 Some of Peru’s natural hazards include earthquakes and avalanches.
 Rescues in remote regions are often done on foot because of the inability of helicopters to reach some of the country’s more challenging topography.
 Perhaps the most common hazard is travelers’ diarrhea, which comes from consuming contaminated food or water.
 Other problems include altitude sickness, animal and insect bites, sunburn, heat exhaustion and even hypothermia.
 You can take precautions for most of these.